4.3 Regaining Control of Financial Assets Sold

 Connecting the Dots

-recognized in earnings with respect to any of the transferor’s
+shall be recognized in earnings with respect to any of the

-transferor to evaluate any beneficial interests for impairment
+requires the transferor to evaluate any beneficial interests for

-interests would have existed and would have been recognized
+beneficial interests would have existed and would have been

-before the date on which the event occurs that requires the
+recognized before the date on which the event occurs that

 With the exception of any impairment of a transferor’s beneficial interests that could be recognized in conjunction with the rerecognition of previously sold financial assets, no gain or loss should be recognized as of the date the transferor regains control over previously sold financial assets.
 This is evident from the examples in EITF Issue 02-9.3 A gain or loss may, however, be recognized when the